 A simple buyer persona example is shown below (credit: OnePageCRM).

 While a well-planned buyer’s journey creates an easy way for customer to progress towards buying decisions, it also significantly improves customers’ understanding of the solution.
-Videos of the solution, how-to guides, webinars and other marketing content provide education to customers.
+Videos of the solution, how-to guides, webinars and other marketing content educates potential customers.
 This means that when customers are ready to contact a sales representative, most of their product questions have been answered already.

 This means that salespeople do not need to spend precious 1-to-1 time in educating customers or answering simple questions that could be easily answered with simple solutions videos or over a webinar.

-Instead, sales people can work with qualified and educated customers and make progress to closing the sale much faster.
+Instead, sales people can work with qualified and educated leads and make progress to closing the sale much faster.

 What’s more, customers whose needs cannot be met by your solutions will discover this early on and on their own, which means that salespeople’s time will never be taken up only to discover later that for some reason the specific needs of the customer cannot be met.